 Take a moment to look at your thermostat’s setting.
 Look at the fan option.
 There will be two settings: “Auto” and “On.”
 If you have it set to “Auto,” the fan will switch on only when the AC or heater turns on to cool or warm your home.
 Once the indoor temperature reaches the setting on the thermostat, the AC/heater shuts off, and so does the fan.
 However, if you have it set to “On,” it will run constantly.
 As a result, air from your home constantly circulates through the air filters, causing them to get filthy faster.

 We get it.
 If you’re on a budget, you’re not going to splurge on air filters, because quite frankly, the more expensive filters are hardly ever a must-have.
 But consider this, buying lower-quality air filters is more expensive in the long run: You may save money when you first purchase them, but you will have to purchase them more often.
 When shopping for air filters, pay attention to the filter’s MERV ratings, which range from 1 to 20.
 The higher the number, the better quality the filter.

 4. You Have a Large Family

-The more people living in your home, the more often you’ll have to change the air filters.
-This is especially the case if anyone in the home smokes or suffers from asthma.
+The more people living in your home, the more often you’ll have to change the air filters, especially if anyone in the house smokes or suffers from asthma.
 If changing the filters so often feels like a burdensome chore, splurge a little and purchase HEPA filters.
 These filters trap the highest amount of dust particles and allergens (even the ones that are too small for other filters to catch).
 If you’re really concerned about breaking the bank, you can purchase washable HEPA filters.
 Pop them out when they’re dirty, rinse under a steady stream of water, and let them air dry for 24 hours before replacing them.
 Read the instruction manual, though, since some are non-washable yet can be vacuumed and reinstalled.